NSW Wildlife Information Rescue and Education Service

-WIRES Wildlife Rescue (NSW Wildlife Information Rescue and Education Service) is the largest wildlife rescue & rehabilitation charity in Australia.
+WIRES Wildlife Rescue (WIRES Wildlife Information Rescue and Education Service Ltd) is the largest wildlife rescue & rehabilitation charity in Australia.
 It is a non-profit organisation providing rescue and rehabilitation for all native Australian fauna.
 All animal rescuers and carers are volunteers.
-It is funded by public donations and operates throughout the most populous Australian state, New South Wales.
+It is funded by public donations and operates throughout Australia.

-During the 2019/2020 Australian bushfires WIRES received $102,478,085 worth of donations from the public and celebrities.

 Aims

-WIRES mission statement is to actively rehabilitate and preserve Australian wildlife and to inspire others to do the same.
+WIRES mission is to actively rescue, rehabilitate and preserve Australian wildlife and inspire others to do the same.

 The main activities of WIRES is to respond to individual public reports of sick, injured or orphaned native wildlife.
 If necessary, trained WIRES volunteers will rescue (collect) the animal, foster it (provide treatment and care until it is healthy), and release it back into the wild.
 WIRES operates under an authority from a government agency, the National Parks and Wildlife Service, allowing it to rescue and rehabilitate native animals, a practice which is generally forbidden by law in Australia.
 WIRES offers a short rescue and immediate care course that equips people to work with common species.

 Volunteers of WIRES can choose their level of commitment to the organization.
-Some of them also take extra training to handle certain species, as Koalas, snakes, possums, or gliders.
-The organization has 28 branches across Australia, being the biggest volunteer group in the country.
+Some of them also take extra training to handle specific species, such as; Koalas, snakes, possums, or gliders.
+The organization has 29 branches across NSW, being the biggest wildlife volunteer group in the country.

-In addition to the rehabilitation of individual animals, WIRES aims to improve native animal welfare generally through: